 HDDExpert gives you a clear and readable presentation of the S.M.A.R.T data and also recommends the maintenance according to the failures detected on your computer hard drive.
 There is a message pane on the main interface of the HDDExpert which shows you the health of your hard drive.

-The message pane gives recommendations on the basis of your hard drive’s health, For instance if the temperature of your computer system exceeds the normal limit it suggests adding fans to your hard drive.
-Similarly if the program detects failures in your system, it recommends creating a backup.
+The message pane gives recommendations on the basis of your hard drive’s health; For instance, if the temperature of your computer system exceeds the normal limit, it suggests adding fans to your hard drive.
+Similarly, if the program detects failures in your system, it recommends creating a backup.
 I found the message pane a bit tricky to understand.
 There are no direct ideas or tips on your Hard Drive health – all you have to do is to interpret the S.M.A.R.T details provides by the program.
-Though it offers the suggestions like, you should purchase another fan or backup your data, but it does not spell out the potential failure clearly.
-Besides I would also suggest the developer to add the real-time notification support to this freeware.
+Though it offers the suggestions like you should purchase another fan or backup your data, but it does not spell out the potential failure clearly.
+Besides, I would also suggest the developer add real-time notification support to this freeware.

-Note: HDDExpert is a nice and useful freeware, but it landed with a few unwanted software on my computer.
+Note: HDDExpert landed with a few unwanted software on my computer.
 So take care during its installation.
 It will install 3rd-party software like Relevant Knowledge and PowerPack.
-Unfortunately, there is no check box offered, where we can uncheck the offer to install these 3rd-party software.
-But during installation, my Kaspersky threw up these two warnings, and was successful in stopping any third-party offer from being installed.
+Unfortunately, there is no check box offered, where we can uncheck the offer to install this 3rd-party software.
+But during installation, my Kaspersky threw up these two warnings and was successful in stopping any third-party offer from being installed.

-HDDExpert a useful freeware which keeps a check on your hard drive’s health and performance.
-As in my case the program has detected the failures, and I better take the back up of all my important files in the system.
+HDDExpert a useful freeware that keeps a check on your hard drive’s health and performance.
+As in my case, the program has detected the failures, and I better take the backup of all my important files in the system.
 You can download it here.

 UPDATE: Scroll down and click on Lite installer icon to download the adware-free setup.